VeronicaBlake/student-workbook/src/reflections/wk10/quiz10.md

 ```

-A namespace keeps one set of names separate from another from namespace to namespace.

 ```
 **2.** What is the difference between a `class` and a `struct`?

 ```

-Structs are value type, classes are reference type

 ```
 **3.** What is the method that returns an instance of a class, yet it has no return type?

 ```

-The Method Declaration

 ```
 ## Example 1